 A collective creation by the Théâtre du Soleil

 With the exceptional participation of Kalaimamani Purisai Kannappa Sambandan Thambiran

-A Room in India is made possible by generous grants from the Howard Gilman Foundation and The Reed Foundation.
-The production is also supported in part by public funds from the New York City Department of Cultural Affairs in partnership with the city council, and from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
+A Room in India is made possible by generous grants from the Howard Gilman Foundation, The Reed Foundation, the Howard & Sarah D. Solomon Foundation, and with the support of MAIF, Cultural Services of the French Embassy, Institut Français and the City of Paris.
+The production is also supported in part by public funds from the New York City Department of Cultural Affairs in partnership with the city council and from the New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.

 Image: © Michele Laurent